wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 The way sort works is it takes a compare callback function that defines the sort order.
 That callback function gives you the first and the second thing.

-So basically we are going to loop over the array and it will give us the first item, and the second thing, and then it's up to us to decide the sort order (if one item should go infront of the other, etc).
+So basically we are going to loop over the array and it will give us the first item, and the second thing, and then it's up to us to decide the sort order (if one item should go in front of the other, etc).

 So, what do you return?